Shepherding movement: Australian controversy

 At the peak of his power towards the end of this period, Carter was virtually unquestioned in authority.
-The Sydney Morning Herald published an article in October 1990 which quoted several disillusioned followers, including the statement, "...we felt we had lost control over our lives.
+The Sydney Morning Herald published an article in October 1990 which quoted several disillusioned followers, including the statement, "... we felt we had lost control over our lives.
 It was all dictated to us from above and that was very oppressive.
 Everything centered around Howard Carter; he had all the power".

-Logos Foundation ceased to operate from the early 1990s.
+Logos Foundation ceased to operate beginning in the early 1990s.

 Today

 The degree to which the Shepherding movement still exists today is unclear.
+Some feel that while the intention of the movement was in itself not in error, later implementation became an unofficial source of unbiblical control and a form of clerical abuse that betrayed the original intent.

+The term shepherding is still used today and is accepted as biblical teaching by many Christians.
+It should not be confused with the Shepherding Movement.

-While both Charles Simpson and Bob Mumford have made public statements disavowing the movement, or at least distancing themselves from it, Simpson's biography on the website of Charles Simpson Ministries highlights his co-founding of New Wine Magazine and specifically mentions Baxter, Mumford, and Prince as "notable Bible teachers" associated with the magazine.
+While both Charles Simpson and Bob Mumford have made public statements disavowing the movement, or at least distancing themselves from it, Simpson's biography the website of Charles Simpson Ministries highlights his co-founding of New Wine Magazine and specifically mentions Baxter, Mumford, and Prince as "notable Bible teachers" associated with the magazine.

-David Moore's 2004 book on the Shepherding movement includes interviews with many relevant individuals.

-The Shepherding movement ideologies live on today in some groups, most notably the Korean group called University Bible Fellowship, which is currently active on over 70 US college campuses.
+The Shepherding movement ideologies live on today in some groups, most notably the group called University Bible Fellowship, which is currently active on over 70 US college campuses.